Fiserv/developer-studio-support/docs/guides/workspaces.md

   3. Select Product Area from dropdown (preselected at this time)

-> d.
-Select Product Integration from dropdown (preselected at this time – only CommerceHub is available)
+  4. Select Product Integration from dropdown (preselected at this time – only CommerceHub is available)

-> e.
-Hit the Create button
+  5. Hit the Create button

 ![Create](../../assets/images/workspace_how_to_create_3.png "Create")